JaMonty/Real-Estate/realestate/README.md

 To get started, you can find all the files you’ll need to be able to package up your Ruby library into a gem in this directory.
 Place your Ruby code in the file ‘lib/realestate’.
 Feeling experimental?
 Run ‘bin/console’ for an interactive prompt.

+## Objectives

+	1. Browse through available luxury properties around the world

+	2. Gather information from each of the listings - square footage, number of beds/baths, and location of listing.

 ## Installation

 Add this line to your application's Gemfile: